The Ultimate In Birding Tours

 West Papua (Vogelkop & Raja Ampat): Day 1 Our tour begins this morning at Manokwari on the western shore of Geelvink Bay on the northern coast of West Papua.

-From Manokwari we will drive inland to the village of Mokwam, situated at 5250ft (1600m) in the Arfak Mountains.
-We will spend five or six nights in buildings in one or two of the local villages, but we will also camp for one or two nights higher up in the mountains.
+From Manokwari, we will drive inland to the Arfak Mountains.
+We will spend most of our seven nights here in one or two of the local villages, but we will also stay in a one-roomed shack/house for one or two nights higher up in the mountains.
 In the late afternoon, we will start our exploration of this remote area.

 West Papua (Vogelkop & Raja Ampat): Days 2-7 In these seldom-visited mountains we shall hope to find many montane species, including some of New Guinea’s least-known birds.
 On the high ridges, the shy and scarce Black-billed Sicklebill utters its Whimbrel-like song and Arfak Astrapias can be found foraging along the moss-bedecked branches.
 Even less well-known is the Long-tailed Paradigalla, which has only been seen by very few birders since it was first described.
 Whilst uncommon and wary, it draws attention to itself by its powerful monotone whistle and can sometimes be seen feeding in Pandanus and other fruiting trees.